Mike Phair

-Mike Phair (born November 8, 1969) is the defensive line coach for the Ottawa Redblacks of the Canadian Football League (CFL).
-He previously served as an assistant coach for the Seattle Seahawks, Chicago Bears, Tampa Bay Buccaneers, Indianapolis Colts, and Carolina Panthers.
+Mike Phair (born November 8, 1969) is the head coach for IBM Big Blue of the Japanese X- League.
+He previously served as an assistant coach for the Seattle Seahawks, Chicago Bears, Tampa Bay Buccaneers, Indianapolis Colts, Carolina Panthers, and Ottawa Redblacks.

 Coaching career

 Arizona State

 In 1999, Phair began his coaching career as a graduate assistant and defensive line coach at Arizona State.

 Tiffin University

 In 2001, Phair was hired as a linebackers coach and special teams coach at Tiffin University.

 Seattle Seahawks

 After three years as a scout with the organization, in 2008, Phair was hired by the Seattle Seahawks as an assistant linebackers coach.
 In 2009, he was promoted to assistant defensive line coach.
 In 2010, he served as a defensive assistant.

 Chicago Bears

 In 2011, Phair was hired by the Chicago Bears as their defensive line coach.

 Tampa Bay Buccaneers

 In 2014, Phair was hired by the Tampa Bay Buccaneers as an assistant defensive line coach.